-A FULLY FUNDED APALACHICOLA BAY SYSTEM ECOSYSTEM-BASED ADAPTIVE MANAGEMENT AND RESTORATION PLAN SUPPORTED BY APALACHICOLA BAY SYSTEM STAKEHOLDERS - STRATEGIES TO ENSURE THE IMPLEMENTATION, MONITORING, AND ADAPTABILITY OF THE PLAN
+A FULLY FUNDED APALACHICOLA BAY SYSTEM ECOSYSTEM-BASED ADAPTIVE RESTORATION AND MANAGEMENT PLAN SUPPORTED BY APALACHICOLA BAY SYSTEM STAKEHOLDERS - STRATEGIES TO ENSURE THE IMPLEMENTATION, MONITORING, AND ADAPTABILITY OF THE PLAN

-VISION THEME C: The Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan is science-based, developed with engagement and support from the Apalachicola Bay System stakeholders, and is fully funded.
+VISION THEME C: The Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan is science-based, developed with engagement and support from the Apalachicola Bay System stakeholders, and is fully funded.

-GOAL C: The Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan is supported by the Apalachicola Bay System stakeholders and is fully funded.
+GOAL C: The Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan is supported by the Apalachicola Bay System stakeholders and is fully funded.

 OUTCOME: By 2030, the Apalachicola Bay System is a productive and sustainably managed ecosystem.
-A fully funded and well-executed science-based Ecosystem-Based Adaptive Management and Restoration Plan that incorporates the monitoring necessary for evaluation and adaptation that is developed and is broadly supported by Apalachicola Bay System stakeholders with guidance from a permanent stakeholder advisory board group.
+A fully funded and well-executed science-based Ecosystem-Based Adaptive Restoration and Management Plan that incorporates the monitoring necessary for evaluation and adaptation that is developed and broadly supported by Apalachicola Bay System stakeholders with guidance from a permanent stakeholder advisory group.